 A. Make a bridge for Supertato to cross the river

 C. Help the Evil Pea stay afloat in the water using foil

 D. Make magnifying glasses to search for the Evil Pea

-Activity 3 – Paper Tower Challenge: to build the tallest tower out of paper
+– Paper Tower Challenge: to build the tallest tower out of paper only

 The children learnt about how STEM is used in baking.
 They learnt about the different mathematical skills involved when measuring ingredients, the technology used in the kitchen and also the science behind how cakes and bread rise.
 The children really enjoyed making their own cupcakes and eating them at the end of the day.

 They looked at the structures of different bridges and the properties of each one to see what would make a strong bridge.
 They discussed which materials are strong enough to hold bridges up and which materials would not be useful

 They were challenged to build a bridge 50cm wide to support the weight of a food tin.
 They had do this using only drinking straws, tape and string.
 First, they investigated different shapes to find out which ones would be better at absorbing load.
 They then designed and create their bridges before testing them out.

 To understand the effects of waste and which materials are effective to people and the environment.

 The children were given a selection of biscuits and had to decide which materials they would use to package them. with either plastic, glass and cardboard.
 They then had to pack them, decorate and price them.